 Best Times to Visit

-The Seymour Demonstration Forest is a perfect place to visit almost any time of the year.
-Because the path goes through the trees, it doesn’t get a lot of sunlight, which means that although it’s beautiful on a sunny day, the weather doesn’t affect the experience as much as most other places in the Lower Mainland.
+The Seymour Demonstration Forest is a perfect place to visit almost any time of year.
+Because the path goes through the trees, it doesn’t get a lot of sunlight, especially in colder months.
+This means that although it’s beautiful on a sunny day, the weather doesn’t affect the experience as much as most other places in the Lower Mainland.

 It’s not fun on a rainy day, but it can actually be very nice on a hot day, when other “best places to cycle” are more exposed to the open sun.

 The area is best accessed by car up Lillooet Road, up the hill past Capilano University.
 Just drive to the top of the road to the parking lot.
 (NOTE:: There is no public transit if you go this way.)